CAAPIM/iOS-MAS-UI/CONTRIBUTING.md

 * Anything else that seems relevant.

 ## License
-By contributing to CA Mobile App Services SDK, you agree that your contributions will be licensed under its [license][license-link].
+By contributing to iOS Mobile SDK, you agree that your contributions will be licensed under its [license][license-link].

  [guidelines]: /GUIDELINES.md